This post may contain affiliate links. Please read our disclosure policy.

 - Broil in the oven for 15-20 minutes, mixing halfway through until the pork is crispy in many spots.

-- Remove from the oven and serve on sandwiches, in tacos, burritos or as a side with some potatoes and salad.
+- Remove from the oven and serve on sandwiches, in tacos, burritos, or as a main with some potatoes and salad.